Flying Iraq with C Company, 2nd Battalion, 224th Aviation Regiment

 Mission brief just after 4 a.m. and then it’s off to pre-flight the aircraft.
 The planning and prep begins before daybreak, but the sun is up as the aircrew takes off.
 Flying UH-60 Black Hawk helicopters, they criss-cross the skies carrying troops and cargo from base to base.

-Back on the ground it’s post-flight checks and then prepping for the next day’s mission, which will again see the crew criss-crossing the skies over Iraq.
+Back on the ground it’s post-flight checks and then prepping for the next day’s mission, which will again see the crew criss-crossing the skies of Iraq.